dionp3/dionp3/README.md

 Welcome to my corner of GitHub, where ideas come to life through code!

 ## 🚀 About Me
-- 🎓 Informatics student at Institut Teknologi Kalimantan.
+- 🎓 Informatics student at Kalimantan Institute of Technology.
 - 🔧 Currently learning and exploring new things and sharpening my skills.
 - 🎨 Passionate about technology, programming, electrical, photography, videography, and graphic design.
 - 🎯 Aspiring to become the best.